numba-mpi/numba-mpi/README.md

 hello()
 ```

-## numba-mpi vs. mpi4py:
+### numba-mpi vs. mpi4py:

-The example below compares Numba + mpi4py vs. Numba + numba-mpi performance by
+The example below compares Numba + mpi4py vs. Numba + numba-mpi performance.
-computing $\pi$ by integration of $4/(1+x^2)$ between 0 and 1 divided into
+The sample code estimates $\pi$ by integration of $4/(1+x^2)$ between 0 and 1
-`n_intervals` handled by separate MPI processes and then obtaining a sum
+dividing the workload into `n_intervals` handled by separate MPI processes
+and then obtaining a sum using `allreduce`.
-using `allreduce`.
-The computation is repeated `N_TIMES` within a JIT-compiled
+The computation is repeated `N_TIMES` within a JIT-compiled loop.
-loop.
 Timing is repeated `N_REPEAT` times and the minimum time is reported.
+The generated plot depicts the speedup obtained by replacing mpi4py
+with numba_mpi as a function of `n_intervals` - the more often communication
+is needed (smaller `n_intervals`), the larger the expected speedup.

 ```python
 import timeit, mpi4py, numba, numpy, numba_mpi